-This is especially true for people who can still partly move their facial muscles.
+Most people who have Bell's palsy recover completely, without treatment, in 1 to 2 months.1 This is especially true for people who can still partly move their facial muscles.
 But a small number of people may have permanent muscle weakness or other problems on the affected side of the face.

 How can you care for yourself at home?

 Facial exercises.
 As the nerve in your face begins to work again, doing simple exercises-such as tightening and relaxing your facial muscles-may make those muscles stronger and help you recover more quickly.
 Massaging your forehead, cheeks, and lips with oil or cream may also help.